 To get an academic scholarship most schools require you to perform in the top 10% – 20% at the entrance exam.
 This is usually followed by a dedicated scholarship interview with the Head.

 Sport or music scholarships usually require a specific assessment in sporting or musical aptitude and assessment in the specific sport of instrument that is the pupil’s strength.
 They also require a pass in the academic examination.

 We have specific consultancy available in obtaining scholarships.
 Please contact us.

 It is so important to manage your own stress levels and beware of passing your stress levels onto your children.
 We have some good guides on mental wellbeing.

 With our help, you can focus on managing this process as a campaign – the child will need it planned for them.
 That way they can focus on doing the work not worrying about covering the syllabus or pacing the learning.
 You can read more about the 12 month programme.

 Providing reading opportunities for your child is key.
 This will both improve their examination performance and improve their interview performance.
-We have good examples of reading lists for the 11 plus.
+We have good examples of reading lists.

-Please do contact us to help us plan your 11 plus campaign and give you the support that you need.
+Please do contact us to help us plan your school entrance campaign and give you the support that you need.
 We are here to help.